Print this page Intermediate French: B2.3 Course

 Available Classes

 Continue developing intermediate French fluency and confidence with our Intermediate French: B2.3 Course, suitable for learners who have completed our Intermediate French: B2.2 Course or have approximately 440 hours of prior study.
-This course helps you strengthen your communication skills for everyday situations while deepening your understanding of French grammar and vocabulary, making it ideal for learners wanting to learn the French language for travel, work, or personal enrichment in a supportive, interactive learning environment.
+This course helps you expand your ability to communicate more confidently in French while strengthening your understanding of key grammar and vocabulary needed for everyday conversation.
+It is ideal for learners interested in learning French for cultural interest or personal enrichment in a supportive and interactive learning environment.

 DELIVERY MODE